soxueren/atsd/api/sql/examples/join-using-entity.md

 # Join Using Entity

 `USING entity` modifies the default `JOIN` condition.
-It uses the entity to join rows from merged tables instead of the default entity and tags.
+It uses only the entity and timestamp columns to join rows from merged tables instead of the default entity, timestamp, and tags columns.

 ## Join without `USING entity`